Extension Discovery

 referring to a list of actions.EVENTS

-referring to a list of event listeners.ADVICES
+referring to a list of event listeners.ADVICE

 referring to a list of advices.